-When getting to know the different types of steel beams, what’s important to look out for?

 When getting to know the different types of beam sizes keep an eye out for their starting widths.

-What are the common steel beam metal grades?
+What are the different types of steel beams grades?

-What are the key characteristics and advantages of each beam type?
+What are the key characteristics and advantages of different types of steel beams?

 This chart lays out some of the different types of beams, including I-beams, S-beams, W-beams, H-beams, M-beams, T- beams, and plate girders.
 It’s possible you may have heard the I-beam referred to as the universal beam, so we’ve included some other common names these beams go by as well.